Vojihna: Life

 Immediately after Dušan's death (20 December 1355), his wife Empress Helena was found in Serres.
 She started to exert her imperial control on the region.
 This surely was against the goals of Vojihna, which would later on trigger armed conflicts.
 How the Empress ended up in Serres and started to rule it is unknown, it exists sources saying she was in the region staying away from the harsh winter in the north, just when her husband died.
 As she was energetic and smart (although not so talented), she might have foreseen the crumbling of the Empire, and sought to rule this region.
 If this version is correct, Vojihna and his son-in-law Uglješa Mrnjavčević (brother of King Vukašin Mrnjavčević) were obliged to work for her as they had done to Dušan, although as the future will tell; with less enthusiasm and fidelity.
 It is not known how much power Vojihna had in the Serres province, although he most likely had the ambitions of putting it under his control.

 Matthew Kantakouzenos led another civil war against John V Palaiologos, and when Vojihna heard that Matthew was coming with his Turkish troops (the Emirate of Aydin) he immediately consulted the court.
 As allies of John V (a relative Uroš), Uroš assembled an army for his mother that was led by Vojihna.
 Among the forces were also Serbs from the vicinity of Serres.

 In fall of 1356 he captured Matthew Kantakouzenos, the rival Byzantine Emperor and son of the former Emperor John VI Kantakouzenos (1347–54).
 Vojihna planned to release Matthew for a ransom, but soon realized that Emperor John V Palaiologos was willing to offer a far greater sum.
 Matthew renounced his territory and imperial title in December 1357 and John V continued to rule as sole Emperor.

 In 1358, his wife is recorded as making a donation to the Koutloumousiou monastery.

 In 1359, Helena abdicated and took monastic vows, under the name Elisabeth.

 He died in ca 1360, and his lands were inherited by his son-in-law Uglješa.
 He was buried in Hilandar, alongside his grandson who died prematurely.

 Family

+He was married to a noblewoman named Jelena (Elena), who, after his death also became an Orthodox nun under the name Jevpraksija (Eupraxia).
+They had at least one daughter: